 Each plumbing inspector has his philosophy according to the local plumbing code; because of this, you might need to choose the standard p-trap.
 If you can't install the standard trap, you may use the Flex P-trap.

-6. Adaptor are used only for long tube and for special situation Fig: 24, 25 to keep Flex P-trap cost effective.
+4. The Adaptor could be used only for a special situation (S-trap, SP-trap), to keep the Flex P-trap cost-effective.

-7. Rubber cord is used all time because heavy garbage particles and hot-cold water will lie down on capillary pipes and will stabilize U-shape of trap.
+5. The Rubber cord is used all time because the heavy garbage particles and the hot-cold water will stabilize the U-shape of the trap.

-8. Connecting slip joint nut 1.25 inch to flexible tube will squeeze the tube and nut will slip over the rib Fig.27.
-If tube is too hard, drop end of tube in hot water to be soft and connect the nut.
+6. Connecting the slip joint nut 1.25 inch to flexible tube will squeeze the tube and the nut will slip over the rib.
+Please see video 33.